Krypton (comics): Krypton in transition

 Over the course of the 1940s and 1950s, various alterations and additions to the makeup of Krypton were made in the comics.
-Among them was an explanation of why the natives of Krypton perished if they had possessed superpowers on their native world.
+Among them was an explanation of why the natives of Krypton were killed if they had possessed superpowers on their native world.
 Thus, it was explained by the early 1950s that Kryptonians were powerless on their own planet and would gain superpowers only within a lower gravity environment.
-This matched the correct theories being published that humans who traveled to the moon would be able to lift greater masses and leap greater distances than on Earth due to the lesser gravity.
-In the early 1960s, added to this was the need to be exposed to the rays of a yellow sun (versus Krypton's red sun, Rao, which was older and cooler, or put out less energy) to gain superpowers, with the yellow sun aspect soon gaining the much greater emphasis.
-Other changes to the concept of Krypton and its culture were introduced, many of which were stylistic.
+This matched contemporary theories that humans would be able to lift greater masses and leap greater distances on the Moon than on Earth due to its lesser gravity.
+In the early 1960s, it was explained that Kryptonians derived their powers from the light of a yellow sun.
+Under a red sun such as that of Krypton, Kryptonians have no powers.

 Krypton in the Silver Age of Comic Books

 By the late 1950s, Krypton played an increasing role in various Superman stories, with greater detail provided about Krypton's makeup.
 Superman's Kryptonian heritage was a frequent factor in Silver Age Superman comic storylines, as he was fully aware of his origins from an early age.
 Superman would use this knowledge for such tasks as constructing advanced Kryptonian technology or observing some of Krypton's traditions.